CISecurity/CCPD-Docs/docs/source/Dashboard Deployment Guide for Windows.md

 <b>This section describes how to configure and deploy the Dashboard using the Installer.
 For instructions on how to configure and deploy the Dashboard manually, see [Configuration and Deployment - Manual](#confAndDeploymentManual).</b>

 ### CIS-CAT Pro Dashboard Runtime Configuration File###
-Locate the latest version of CIS-CAT Pro Dashboard, pinned at the top of the Downloads section, from [CIS WorkBench](https://workbench.cisecurity.org/).
-Download the CIS-CAT Pro Dashboard bundle that corresponds to your Java installation (32-bit or 64-bit) from [CIS WorkBench](https://workbench.cisecurity.org/).
+Locate the latest version of CIS-CAT Pro Dashboard by navigating to [CIS WorkBench](https://workbench.cisecurity.org/files).
+Select the tag of `CIS-CAT Dashboard` and download the CIS-CAT Pro Dashboard bundle that corresponds to your Java installation (32-bit or 64-bit).
 Place and extract the bundle on your tomcat instance.

-After the CIS-CAT Pro Dashboard bundle has been extracted, please confirm that its contents look similar to the following image (64-bit Java version example shown):
+The extracted contents will look similar to the following image (64-bit Java version example shown):

 ![](https://i.imgur.com/xthTnYn.png)